jmielkeway/ccos4rbpi_volume0/chapter09/syscall.md

 #### Building

 System calls only make sense from user space.
-The system call handler only handles synchronous aborts from a lower exeception level.
-So, though our CheesecakeOS has no file system, we need a way to partition our user space applications and `C`-library responsible for making user space calls away from the rest of the kernel.
-In order to do this, we add special partitioning variables to the [arch/arm64/linker.template](code2/arch/arm64/linker.template) linker file, so that all source files in the `arch/arm64/user` directory will be located in its own special parition of the kernel image:
+The system call handler only handles synchronous aborts from a lower exception level.
+So, though our CheesecakeOS has no file system, we need a way to partition our user space applications and _C_-library responsible for making user space calls away from the rest of the kernel.
+In order to do this, we add special partitioning variables to the [arch/arm64/linker.template](code2/arch/arm64/linker.template) linker file, so that all source files in the `arch/arm64/user` directory will be located in their own special space:

 ```
 OUTPUT_ARCH(aarch64)